 It wasn’t until my early twenties that I discovered Jane Fonda (I know, dating myself again) and aerobic classes.
-I found my passion, fitness and music, it was a perfect match and I was good at it, so much so, I became an instructor and taught for 20 years!
+After that, I found my passion, fitness and music, it was a perfect match, and I was good at it, so much so that I became an instructor and taught for 20 years!

-Here we go…I’m learning to play tennis, a sport which involves “LOVE” so it has to be great, right?!
+I’m learning to play tennis, a sport which involves “LOVE,” so it has to be great, right?!
 I’ve always admired the game; a classic at its best.
-I was just ten years old when I took my first tennis lesson.
+In fact, I was ten years old when I took my first tennis lesson.
 I wasn’t horrible at tennis, but I wasn’t great either.
-Many more lessons followed over my lifetime; sadly, I never had the opportunity to play, nor did I improve.
-Practice!
-Practice!
-Practice!
+Many more lessons followed over my lifetime; sadly, I never had the opportunity to play or improve.

 I love watching tennis players and how they move on the court, so elegant in their tennis whites, making it look effortless.
 Guess what?
-It’s not easy; it was everything I could do to get that stupid little green ball over the net, so frustrating!
+It’s not easy; it was everything I could do to get that stupid little green ball over the net.
+So frustrating!

-We’re using a lot of terms, like, “hand, hip, catch, now keep your elbow in!”.
+We’re using many terms, like “hand, hip, catch, now keep your elbow in!”
 My backhand is a two-hand grip.
 Basically, it’s a left-handed forehand.
-My instructor tells me “draw the sword, swing it, now look over your left elbow!”
+My instructor tells me, “Draw the sword, swing it, and now look over your left elbow!”
 “Put it all together while looking elegant!”
 LOL!
 I’m trying to!!

 “Practice!
 Practice!
 Practice!”

-So now that I can confidently hit the ball, serve and return, it’s a great feeling of accomplishment, I’ve landed!
-Seriously though, I have a long way to get to a level where I feel confident playing an actual game.
-It goes to show, if you put your mind to something, and commit, everything else will fall into place.
-I’ve had many moments lately, thinking about a few ambitions and agonizing about “why am I doing this?”
+So now that I can confidently hit the ball, serve and return, it’s a great feeling of accomplishment.
+However, I have a long way to go to a level where I feel confident playing an actual game.
+But, it shows that if you put your mind to something and commit, everything else will fall into place.
+I’ve had many moments lately thinking about a few ambitions and agonizing about “why am I doing this?”

-I believe I’ve earned it, the reward being the tennis skirt, it’s the cherry on top, for my efforts.
+I believe I’ve earned it, the reward being the tennis skirt; it’s the cherry on top of my efforts.
 Will it make me a better tennis player?
-Too soon to tell, but, it might give me more confidence going forward, or an advantage when playing tennis with my guy;)
+Too soon to tell, but it might give me more confidence going forward or an advantage when playing tennis with my guy;)